atlas-bi/website/src/docs/bi-library/webserver-setup.md

 ---
-title: Atlas BI Library Docs » Webserver Setup
+title: Webserver Setup | Atlas BI Library Docs
 tags: BI Library
 description: Learn about how to setup a webserver for installing Atlas BI Library.
 Setup is quick and requirements minimal.
 layout: docs_library.njk